Where Have You Been?

 Naperville Home Builder

-The last blog post I wrote was in July of 2020.
-It is no coincidence that I started focusing on my lending career at the same time.
+The last blog post I wrote was in July of 2020, around the same time I shifted focus to my lending career, taking a brief pause from our work as a custom home remodeler.
 As interest rates dropped into the 2.5 percent level for 30 year mortgages my 9-5 became consumed with loan applications and my focus on construction was just enough to keep the existing projects rolling.
 Can someone say, “lack of capacity”?

 In 2020 we also lost our entire inventory of custom built homes that we had planned to build.
 This was due to the pandemic and the start of rising prices.
 SG Home Builders played in the $500,000.00-$750,000.00 new construction price point.
 As pandemic pricing came prices for custom built homes increased 20-25 percent.
 I spent most of my time doing estimates for clients that were as worthless as the paper I wrote them on.
 Admittedly, I lost control and focus of the business.
 We have a very small inventory of renovation projects as we have moved full focus onto new construction homes.
 This is due to the small margin on renovation projects.
 Missing on 2-3 cost codes leads to a lot of work for a small return.